 - 1. The Social Security Administration or SSA, - 2.
 The Mississippi Department of Child Protection Services or DCPS, - 3.
-The Mississippi Division of Medicaid or DOM, and - 4.
-Qualified Hospitals that certify Hospital Presumptive Eligibility or HPE.
+The Mississippi Division of Medicaid or DOM, - 4.
+Qualified Hospitals that certify Hospital Presumptive Eligibility or HPE - 5.
+Qualified Providers that certify Presumptive Eligibility for Pregnant Women or PEP